 School success is not all about high grades.
-Essentially, success in school is how your child retains information, learn how to learn, ask questions, develop a remarkable sense of competence, and think independently.
+Essentially, success in school is how your child retains information, learns how to learn, asks questions, develops a remarkable sense of competence, and thinks independently.

 Value goals over grades

 Set goals individually as well as a whole family at the beginning of the school year.
 Lead a discussion that is light and offers less pressure on them.
 Furthermore, keep in mind that the process is about supporting each other for learning as a family first before getting better grades.

 Break the goals into short-term ones.
 Instead of setting a goal wherein “I’m going to be in the top 5 this semester”, which can be too large and difficult, go for “I will set more study time this week,” or it could be “I will seek help for more online tutoring regarding the Trigonometry lesson this week.”

 Put in mind that we can’t get our kids to chase the goal unless they see us do the same.
 Thus, as a parent, enroll for some cooking lessons or any activity that you always wanted to do before and be an example.